Quantum coherent microwave-optical transduction using high overtone bulk acoustic resonances: Quantum mechanical description of the piezoelectric interaction

 \subsection{Equations of motion}

 The aim of this subsection is to derive a coupling rate between microwave photons and phonons in the HBAR cavity formed by the stack of electrodes, piezoelectric, waveguide and cladding.
 For this purpose, we start from the microscopic relations in piezoelectric materials \cite{bhugra2017piezoelectric}.
-Here we choose to use stress-charge formulation, which states that in these materials a strain will create free charges, and conversely an applied electric field will cause additional stress.
+Here we choose to use stress-charge formulation, which states that in these materials a strain will induce a polarization, and conversely an applied electric field will cause additional stress.

 The stress $T_{ij}$ in the piezoelectric material contains two contributions, one from Hooke's law, via the stiffness coefficients $c_{ijkl}$, and one from the stress induced by an external electric field, via the piezoelectric stress coefficients $e_{kij}$ \cite{bhugra2017piezoelectric}